AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 In the Ubuntu window, type `sudo apt update` and press Enter.
 `sudo` is a command that allows the following commands to be run with elevated privileges, and we use it for commands that may modify the system.
 So here we are running `apt update` with elevated privileges, and you will be prompted again to enter your *Linux* password to allow this.
+(Here again, you won't see your typing, but be assured that the computer is seeing what you type!)

 You will see messages for a number of files being downloaded, and finally a message that some number of packages can be upgraded.